iggredible/Learn-Vim/ch23_vim_runtime.md

 # Ch23.
 Vim Runtime

-In the previous chapters, I mentioned that Vim automatically looks for special paths like `pack/` (Ch 22) and `compiler/` (Ch 19) inside the `~/.vim/` directory.
+In the previous chapters, I mentioned that Vim automatically looks for special paths like `pack/` (Ch.
+22) and `compiler/` (Ch.
+19) inside the `~/.vim/` directory.
 These are examples of Vim runtime paths.

 Vim has more runtime paths than these two.
 In this chapter, you will learn a high-level overview of these runtime paths.
 The goal of this chapter is to show you when they are called.
 Knowing this will allow you to understand and customize Vim further.